 Design your survey carefully and with a goal in mind.
 Reliable and meaningful data can be collected when there is a maximum response to a survey.
 When you design and deploy a panel survey, the same principles are applicable.
 Let us now understand the critical attributes while creating a panel survey:

 - First, set your goals: One of the essential characteristics of designing a panel survey is defining the purpose of the study.
-If the intent of the study is unclear at any point in time, we recommend reinstating the use of the survey and then start with defining other attributes.
-Asking “why” is the first vital step.
-For example, the goal of a study could be to analyze the impact of the royal wedding on the country’s micro-economy.
+If the intent of the study is unclear at any point in time, we recommend reinstating the use of the survey and then starting with defining other attributes.
+For example, the goal of a study could be to analyze the impact of royal weddings on the country’s micro-economy.
+You, asking “why,” is the first vital step.

 - Know your target audience: Once “why” is answered, to collect data relevant to study purposes, it is essential to reach out to the right people.
 Identifying the right panel to deploy surveys is a critical aspect and is heavily dependent on the structure and mode of the survey.
-For example, if a researcher needs to understand the microeconomy of a country’s target audience for this particular survey, would respondents be between the ages of 25-60, who would have a fair understanding of the subject matter.
+For example, if a researcher needs to understand the microeconomy of a country’s target audience for this particular survey, would respondents be between the ages of 25-60, and would have a fair understanding of the subject matter.

 - Ask the right questions: As mentioned earlier, a panel survey can be deployed to collect both quantitative and qualitative data.
 The researcher must be careful about the type of survey questions they need to ask.
 They must understand whether to use quantitative or qualitative questions to gather the correct information to make informed decisions.
 A right mix of open-ended questions and close-ended questions can help respondents answer the survey with maximum efficiency.